 To begin with, a good part of the outside is covered with bits and pieces of broken and multicolored ceramic tiles, a technique called Trencadís, which was used massively by Gaudi in most of his works, visible for example in the Park Güell benches.

-As a result, an interesting effect is created when direct sunlight hits the building, as the tiles shift through different shades of colors along with the stained glass windows.
+Thus, an interesting effect is created when direct sunlight hits the building, as the tiles shift through different shades of colors along with the stained glass windows.

 Don’t forget to ask for the new videoguide, an innovation that will reveal more secrets of Casa Battlo.
 Look at the screen’s tablet and you’ll see a 3D realistic reconstruction of the house the way Gaudi originally designed it.
+More information here.